achekh/neos-critical-github-io/Test_Meet/getting-started-2/creating-an-account-on-super-hub-portal.md

 grand_parent: "Meet the MiniApp"
 ---
 # Creating an account on Super Hub portal
+This section provides instructions for creating an account on Super Hub portal.
 ***
 1. First, you will need to sign-up to create an account on Super Hub portal.
 2. On the **Sign-up** page, start with entering your contact number in order to receive a code through SMS.